degstn/anole/README.md

 ## Mission

-At Anole, we are committed to providing homeowners with the knowledge and tools they need to transition towards more sustainable, energy-efficient homes.
+At Stelio, we are committed to providing homeowners with the knowledge and tools they need to transition towards more sustainable, energy-efficient homes.
 Our platform simplifies the process of understanding and implementing green energy solutions, contributing to a healthier environment.